“This isn’t what I wanted? This project is driving me crazy, will it ever end? They didn’t understand what I meant!”

 Posted by: Paul Dobinson

-Categories: Marketing Budget, Social Management
+Marketing Budget,

 It used to be much simpler to organize your marketing budget.
 There would be print publications like the Yellow Pages, as well as trade magazines, newspapers, radio, direct mail, and maybe even television.
 A business owner knew that, if they allocated their budget across these forums, they’d be reaching a large percentage of the population.